rroessler/ex-port/README.md

 port.on('outgoing', (chunk: string) => /** ... */); // written buffer
 ```

 This allows us to construct complex transform-streams with ease.
 Alongside this, an `Ext.Codec` can be attached to an `Ext.Parser.Abstract` to define `encode`, `decode`, `serialize` and `deserialize` properties for parsing.
-This is useful when transforming to/from (complex data-types)[#defining-a-codec].
+This is useful when transforming to/from [complex data-types](#defining-a-codec).

 **Note:** All the base parsers from `serialport` can be placed as the `parser` option as well.
 This library was designed around this functionality and extending transform streams to simplify using this library as a wrapper over the `serialport` functionality.